How to choose the best tumble dryer to make washing a breeze

 The next consideration is the size of the drum.
 As a rough guide, a 7kg drum will be suitable for individuals, a couple, or a small family and up to 10kg is best for larger families.

-In any tumble dryer just follow all instructions about not overloading the drum, removing water from the container, only inserting clothes suitable for tumble drying and cleaning the lint filters after each cycle to keep your machine running at peak efficiency.
+With any tumble dryer, it’s important to follow all instructions to keep your machine running at peak efficiency.
+This means not overloading the drum, removing water from the container, only inserting suitable clothes and cleaning the lint filters after each cycle.

 Installation & delivery of your tumble dryer